elasticio/elasticio.github.io/_integrator-guide/mapping-data.md

 ![Developer mode edited values](/assets/img/integrator-guide/data-mapper/mapper-06.png "Developer mode edited values")

-The above screenshot shows how the property values get replaced by the variables `name` and `status`.
+The above screenshot shows how the property values is replaced by the variables `name` and `status`.
 These variables get their values from the incoming payload of the Webhook component.

 > **Please note** your expression is evaluated as you are typing it.
-The result gets shown at once below the mapper input field, in the *Mapping result* section.
-If you give an invalid expression, an error message gets displayed.
+The result is shown at once below the mapper input field, in the *Mapping result* section.
+If you give an invalid expression, an error message is displayed.

 ![Error in mapping](/assets/img/integrator-guide/data-mapper/mapper-07.png "Error in mapping")